 is an award-winning interdisciplinary artist making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
 Conversation and collaboration are central to her practice: between makers of different disciplines, public contributors, and audiences.

 an interdisciplinary performance artist

-Rhiannon is driven by dialogue and context, and works across mediums to find the most suitable way to engage audiences within a given issue or setting.
+Rhiannon is driven by dialogue and context, and works across mediums to find the most suitable way to engage with a given setting.
 She brings the audience-focus of a theatre background to work that has included

 - intimate performance and audio works